 Despite attempts by Stalin, wine production did not succeed in Russia for a long time.
-In post-Soviet times however, wine imports ensure the availability of quality wine in Russia and consumption grew rapidly.
-With a growing demand and climate change, Russian wine production has also grown recently, although it still has to face extreme winters and has a long way to go when it comes to competing with established wine producing countries.
+In post-Soviet times, however, wine imports ensure the availability of quality wine in Russia and consumption grew rapidly.
+With growing demand and climate change, Russian wine production has also grown recently, although it still has to face extreme winters and has a long way to go when it comes to competing with established wine-producing countries.
 More on the history of wine in Russia.

 I enjoy bringing back wine from my travels and although a bottle of Russian wine didn’t make it back with me, my memories of St Petersburg and the rich culture of this special country surely have!